BlockstreamResearch/dicemix/doc/protocol.md

 responsible for ensuring that the same protocol message is forwarded to all other peers and for notifiying the other peers when a peer has failed to send a protocol message in time.

-The communication between peers and the broadcast mechanism must be authenticated in both directions to prevent a network attacker from interfering with the protocol.
+Even if not strictly necessary, it is recommended that the peers communicate to the broadcast mechanism via a channel that provides confidentiality, authentication of the broadcast mechanism, and anonymity on the network level (i.e., unlinkability of sender and network identifiers such as IP addresses).
+This can be achieved by a broadcast mechanism reachable via a Tor Hidden Service.

 ## Security Goals
 A P2P mixing protocol provides two security guarantees.

- * Sender Anonymity
+ * Sender-Message Unlinkability

  An attacker controlling the network (including the broadcast mechanism) and some peers is not able to tell which input message belongs to which honest peer.
-In more detail, the anonymity set of an individual honest peer is the set of all honest peers who have not been excluded for being offline.
+In more detail, define the anonymity set of an individual honest peer's message to be the set of all honest peers who have not been excluded for being offline.
+Then the case that peer `p1` has sent input message `m` is computationally indistinguishable from the case that peer `p2` has sent message `m` for all peers `p1` and `p2` in the anonymity set.

  * Termination